North Korea fires suspected intercontinental ballistic missile, lands near Japan | Technology

 North Korea's last suspected ICBM test was on Nov.
 3, when it fired multiple missiles into the sea in what it said was a protest against allied military drills by South Korea and the United States.
 Friday's launch would be the eighth ICBM test this year by North Korea, based on a tally from the U.S. State Department.

 ICBMs are North Korea's longest-range weapon and are designed to carry a nuclear warhead as far as any location in the continental United States.
-On Thursday, North Korea fired a short-range ballistic missile while its foreign minister, Choe Son Hui, warned of "fiercer military responses" to U.S. moves to boost its military presence, saying Washington was taking a "gamble it will regret".
+One day earlier, North Korea fired a short-range ballistic missile while its foreign minister, Choe Son Hui, warned of "fiercer military responses" to U.S. moves to boost its military presence, saying Washington was taking a "gamble it will regret".

 In a statement carried by state media, Choe condemned a Sunday trilateral summit of the United States, South Korea and Japan during which those countries' leaders criticised Pyongyang's weapons tests and pledged greater security cooperation.
-Friday's launch came as U.S. Vice President Kamala Harris was in Thailand for the Asia-Pacific Economic Cooperation (APEC) summit, amid geopolitical tensions over the war in Ukraine and other flashpoints such as Taiwan and the Korean peninsula.
+During that meeting, U.S. President Joe Biden reaffirmed to Yoon and Kishida a commitment to reinforce extended deterrence and defend the two Asian allies with a "full range of capabilities", including nuclear weapons.

+Yoon, at a National Security Council meeting following Friday's launch, called for additional sanctions against the North and measures to put extended deterrence in place, although he gave no specifics.
+LONG-RANGE MISSILES

 "Pyongyang is trying to disrupt international cooperation against it by escalating military tensions and suggesting it has the capability of holding American cities at risk of nuclear attack," said Leif-Eric Easley, a professor at Ewha University in Seoul.
-LONG-RANGE MISSILES
+Concern has also mounted over the possibility of North Korea conducting a nuclear test for the first time since 2017.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)